Customer Segmentation Explained with 6 Examples and 8 Models

 For example, Crocs has sent a welcome email to its new users who have downloaded the app and launched it for the first item.
 A discount incentivizes the users to make their first purchase or at least browse the app.

-Using contextual nudges and walkthroughs also activates new users faster—guiding them to your app’s critical action without any delay, highlighting the key features, and spotlighting relevant app elements.
+Using contextual nudges and walkthroughs also activates new users faster.
+It guides them to your app’s critical action without any delay, highlights the key features, and highlights relevant app elements.

-Here, for example, Dropbox works on activating new users by nudging them to perform more actions with a file, thereby increasing engagement.
+Here, for example, Dropbox activates new users by nudging them to perform more actions with a file, thereby increasing engagement.

 2. Monetizing active users who have never purchased

-You can use customer segmentation to identify active users who are yet to make their first purchase.
-Active users regularly launch your app—at a frequency specific to your app.
-Given that they are your active users, you must have their behavioral history.
+You can use customer segmentation to identify active users who have yet to make their first purchase.
+Active users regularly launch your app at a frequency specific to your app.
+Because they are active users, you must have their behavioral history.
 Leverage that to send them personalized product recommendations, identify their friction points, and encourage them to purchase by offering discounts and offers.

-For example, here, Jack & Jones has sent an email to its active users (who signed up but never made a purchase), encouraging them to buy what interests them.
+For example, Jack & Jones has sent an email to its active users (who signed up but never made a purchase), encouraging them to buy what interests them.
+An RFM analysis helps identify opportunities for doing this.

 For example, Zivame engages a one-time purchaser via SMS, offering discounts, free shipping, and a deep link to take the user to a specific page.